 Save money without sacrificing nutrition by following these steps:

-- Buy seasonal produce—they’re cheaper and fresher.
+- Buy seasonal produce—it’s cheaper and fresher.
 For example, berries in summer or squash in fall.

-- Compare store-brand staples like oats or canned beans for cost savings.
+- Compare store-brand staples, such as oats or canned beans, for cost savings.

 - Use store apps to track weekly sales and digital coupons.
 Subscribe to newsletters for exclusive discounts.